-My laboratory has performed a survey of Phospholipase A₂ (PLA₂) activity of the venom from the aculeate (stinging) Hymenoptera at the Emiquon Preserve finding over 30 species with significant activity.
-Our current focus is on two particularly common residents of this preserved prairie: the northern paper wasp (Polistes fuscatus) and the bald faced hornet (Dolichovespula maculata).
-We are investigating these PLA₂’s primary structure as well as their unique enzyme kinetics to determine their role in inflammatory and nervous system disorders.
+UIS Chemistry Professor Stephen Johnson and his students have performed a survey of Phospholipase A₂ (PLA₂) activity of the venom from the aculeate (stinging) Hymenoptera at the Emiquon Preserve finding over 30 species with significant activity.
+Currently they are focused on two common residents of the restored prairie: the northern paper wasp (Polistes fuscatus) and the bald faced hornet (Dolichovespula maculata).
+They are investigating PLA₂’s primary structure as well as their unique enzyme kinetics to determine their role in inflammatory and nervous system disorders.

-My lab’s research has recently focused on determining what factors influence patterns of plant biodiversity at the Emiquon Preserve’s tallgrass prairie restoration sites.
-Given that prairie restorations tend to support lower diversity than remnant prairies, we still have much to learn as we attempt to reestablish historic levels of grassland biodiversity.
-Currently, two projects are being focused on: (1) Can species’ geographic distributions predict establishment success in tallgrass prairie restorations?
+Professor Amy McEuen (Department of Biology, UIS) and her students have been focused on determining what factors influence patterns of plant biodiversity at the Emiquon Preserve’s tallgrass prairie restoration sites.
+Currently, they are focused on two projects: (1) Can species’ geographic distributions predict establishment success in tallgrass prairie restorations?
 (2) How has the tallgrass prairie flora changed after nine years of restoration?

 Osprey are a rare nesting species in Illinois and is listed as endangered by the state.
-With funding from U.S. Fish and Wildlife Service and in collaboration with Illinois Department of Natural Resources, we are working to establish a self-sustaining breeding population of osprey to aid its recovery in Illinois.
-We use translocation via the hacking technique for the osprey recovery project.
-This means we bring 5-week-old osprey chicks from the Chesapeake Bay area (i.e., translocation) and raise them here in Central Illinois until they fledge (i.e., hacking).
-Hacking is a commonly used reintroduction technique to recover osprey populations because of its potential to establish site fidelity in the released birds.
-One of our osprey hacking sites is by the Illinois River, not far from the Emiquon Preserve.
+With funding from U.S. Fish and Wildlife Service and in collaboration with Illinois Department of Natural Resources, Professor Tih-Fen Ting (Environmental Studies Department, UIS) and her students are working to establish a self-sustaining breeding population of osprey to aid its recovery in Illinois.
+5-week-old osprey chicks from the Chesapeake Bay area (i.e., translocation) are brought over and raised in Central Illinois until they fledge.
+This technique which is called “hacking”, is a commonly used for reintroduction of osprey populations because of its potential to establish site fidelity in the released birds.